Challenging and Engaging Activity to Practice Fraction to Decimal Conversions

 2) Once a player has chosen two target numbers, he or she finds their score by adding the dice that were used to get to each target number (decimal or whole number).

-For example, if the player used 1 and 4 to get 0.25, he or she adds 1 + 4 for a sum of 5 to place in the score column.
-If the second target number used 2 and 6, to equal either 0.333…or 3, then sum of 8 would go in the appropriate column as the score.
+- For example, if the player used 1 and 4 to get 0.25, he or she adds 1 + 4 for a sum of 5 to place in the score column.
+If the second target number used 3 and 6, to equal either 0.5 or 2, then the sum of 8 would go in the appropriate column as the score.

 Converting Fractions to Decimals Game Example #2